chili-publish/grafx-documentation/docs/GraFx-Studio/guides/text-frame/index.md

 ![screenshot](typography.png)

-1. Choose a font family, weight and size
+1. Choose a font family, weight, and size
 2. Vertical spacing for the characters
 3. Horizontal spacing for the characters
-4. Align the text: left, center, right and justified
+4. Align the text: left, center, right, and justified
-5. Align text vertically to the top (default), centered and bottom of the frame.
+5. Align text vertically to the top (default), center, and bottom of the frame
 6. Shift the baseline of the (selected) text
-7. Override capitalization by selecting "lowercase", "uppercase"
+7. Override capitalization by selecting "lowercase" or "uppercase"
 8. Make your text superscript or subscript
 9. Underline text, Strike-through

 ### Auto resize

-In creative automation, your text frame needs to handle datasets, with varying lenghts of text.
-To accomodate different lengths, you can make the copy fit the frame by allowing reduction or growth of the font-size.
+In creative automation, your text frame needs to handle datasets, with varying lengths of text.
+To accommodate different lengths, you can make the copy fit the frame by allowing reduction or growth of the font size.

 ![screenshot](copyfit.png)